AuthorAID: The problem as seen by journal editors

 Editors of international journals reported to Freeman and Robbins that they sometimes reject submissions from developing country authors even when the content shows merit.
 Some noted that despite investment in research capacity in developing countries, many manuscripts reflect inadequate attention to research design and analysis.
 Conflicting priorities and lack of resources to provide substantive editing have also been discussed as a potential source of bias by members of the World Association of Medical Editors (WAME).
-Editors in WAME who work with researchers as well as those who tend the gates at journals noted that the chances of acceptance may be lower for manuscripts needing more rather than less editing work.
+Editors in WAME who work with researchers, as well as journal editors serving as gatekeepers, noted that manuscripts requiring extensive editing have lower chances of acceptance.

 At smaller journals in particular, manuscripts are likely to be rejected if they seem to require more editing than the editors or publisher can afford to provide.
 Another potential source of bias is perceived narrowness of scope: some editors lament the paucity of submissions sufficiently broad in scope to warrant international dissemination.
 Manuscripts that report research on a local or regional topic are often rejected by international journals before the editors have carefully scrutinized the research design and data collection.

 Journal editors from the Forum of African Medical Editors (FAME) and the Eastern Mediterranean Association of Medical Editors (EMAME), both of which are supported by the World Health Organization, report they do most of the editorial tasks themselves, and have little time to assist authors with substantial revisions.
 Lack of editorial staff to help authors may prolong the review process or result in rejection of manuscripts whose research findings could be applied to solving practical problems or to further research.

 The problem as viewed by publishers

 The tradition of intensive editing in many fields and at many scholarly journals and publishing houses (see academic publishing) has given way to commercial imperatives to produce at lower cost more "content" that can be repackaged and resold or licensed to others to generate additional revenue.
 To reduce costs, publishers have pushed greater editorial responsibility upon authors.
 Journals proliferate, but editorial resources are often strained, leading to a propensity to accept manuscripts that require less work.
 This may impose an additional burden on readers trying to understand the published articles.

-Research institutions in wealthy countries have responded to this new publishing environment.
-Where no in-house editorial service exists, elite institutions often buy editorial help for their researchers from freelance editors or specialized firms.
-Few, if any, developing world institutions have in-house editorial services or external editors.
+Research institutions in wealthy countries have responded to this publishing environment by purchasing editorial help from freelance editors or specialized firms when in-house services don't exist.

 In some models of open access publishing the author pays the publisher a "manuscript processing fee," which contributes little revenue to invest in editing.
 These fees tend to exclude less affluent authors from the start.
 However, not all models of open access publishing require financial support from authors, and some open access publishers waive their fees when payment would represent a hardship for authors.